Trump's legacy: He changed the presidency, but will it last? | Politics

 He smashed conceptions about how presidents behave and communicate, offering unvarnished thoughts and policy declarations alike, pulling back the curtain for the American people while enthralling supporters and unnerving foes — and sometimes allies — both at home and abroad.
 While the nation would be hardpressed to elect another figure as disruptive as Trump, it remains to be seen how much of his imprint on the office itself, occupied by only 44 other men, will be indelible.
 Already it shadows the work of his successor, President-elect Joe Biden, who framed his candidacy as a repudiation of Trump, offering himself as an antidote to the chaos and dissent of the past four years while vowing to restore dignity to the Oval Office.

 His other targets were legion: the Supreme Court for insufficient loyalty; the post office for its handling of mail-in ballots; even the integrity of the vote itself with his baseless claims of election fraud.
-“In the past, presidents who lost were always willing to turn the office over to the next person.
-They were willing to accept the vote of the American public,” said Richard Waterman, who studies the presidency at the University of Kentucky.
-“What we're seeing right now is really an assault on the institutions of democracy.”
-Current polling suggests that many Americans, and a majority of Republicans, feel that Biden was illegitimately elected, damaging his credibility as he takes office during a crisis and also creating a template of deep suspicion for future elections.
+“In the past, presidents who lost were always willing to turn the office over to the next person...What we're seeing right now is really an assault on the institutions of democracy,'' said Richard Waterman, who studies the presidency at the University of Kentucky.

 ALSO READ